 Babies and pets can be the best of friends (and make excellent teams for home movies), but it’s important to take precautions when introducing Baby to your pet to keep them as safe as possible – no cats of prey!
 So before you introduce them, you should ask yourself:

 - Is my pet neutered or spayed?
 Dogs and cats that lack an endgame in their humping are much less likely to be hyperactive and jumpy, both of which are risky pet personalities to have around Baby.

 - Has my pet been checked out by a vet?
 It’s always good to get your pet evaluated at the vet’s office before Baby arrives, just to make sure that your best animal buddy doesn’t have a disease or condition that could put Baby at risk.

 - Is my pet ready for Baby?
-Setting up Baby’s crib, and playing crying sounds before she is even born is a great way to get your pet used to the new environment that he or she must pet it up in, as the last thing you’d want is your cat or dog to freak out when Baby arrives.
+Setting up Baby’s crib, and playing crying sounds before they are even born is a great way to get your pet used to the new environment that he or she must pet it up in, as the last thing you’d want is your cat or dog to freak out when Baby arrives.

 - Are my pets nails too sharp?
 If your dog or cat is a jumper with sharp nails, Baby might be on the receiving end of a nasty scratch.
 Even pets need manicures sometimes!

 The bottom line